-LICT provides an array of communications services in rural areas which are detailed in the Telecommunications Operations section of this report.
-Our history is principally as an operator of rural telephone service (known as Rural Local Exchange Carriers, or "RLECs"), with our principal operations in rural parts of New Mexico, Utah, Michigan, Iowa, Kansas, California, Wisconsin, New York and New Hampshire.
+LICT provides an array of communications services, primarily in rural areas but with continuing expansions in adjacent urban communities, which are detailed in the Telecommunications Operations section of this report.
+Our history is principally as an operator of rural telephone service (known as Rural Local Exchange Carriers, or "RLECs"), with our principal operations in rural parts of New Mexico, Utah, Michigan, Iowa, Kansas, California, Wisconsin, and New Hampshire.
 As the technologies have evolved, so have our services.
-We now provide a broad array of communications services to residential, commercial and governmental customers, principally in or near our historic telephone coverage areas.
+On December 24, 2014, we closed the sale of our DFT Communications Corporation ("DFT") subsidiary, which holds the telephone companies serving Dunkirk/Fredonia and Casadaga, New York, as well as a Competitive Local Exchange Carrier, or "CLEC" operation.
+In our financial statements, we are treating the results of the DFT companies as a discontinued operation.
+Accordingly, in the discussions below on our operating results the contributions of the DFT companies have been excluded from the 2014, 2013, and 2012 amounts.

-These include:
+The broad array of communications services which we provide to residential, commercial and governmental customers, include:

-- Local and long-distance telephone service - Broadband services, principally Digital Subscriber Loops ("DSL") - Video services, including cable television and Internet Protocol Television ("IPTV"), - Access to other telephone service providers to the intra-state and interstate networks - Private line connections between, for example, two branches of a business - Public access, including, for example, 911 service - Managed Hosting, where we host virtual switchboards for customers - Wireless broadband service, for very remote customers, and - Security alarm services.
+- Local and long-distance telephone service - Broadband services, principally Digital Subscriber Lines ("DSL") but increasingly through fiber optic technologies - Video services, including cable television and Internet Protocol Television ("IPTV"), - Access for other telephone service providers to the intra-state and interstate networks - Private line connections between, for example, two branches of a business - Public access, including, for example, 911 service - Managed Hosting, where we host virtual switchboards for customers - Wireless broadband service, primarily for very remote customers

-The U.S. and state governments have long had a policy of subsidizing and encouraging telephone and other communication services in rural areas.
-RLECs, in particular, including those that form the core of our company, often provide communications services in rural areas where such service would not be economical without significant government subsidies.
+The U.S. and state governments have long had a policy of encouraging and financially supporting telephone and other communication services in rural areas.
+RLECs, in particular, including those that form the core of our Company, often provide communications services in rural areas where such service would not be economically feasible without significant government subsidies.
 Such subsidies are derived from numerous federal and state support mechanisms, which are generally referred to as Universal Service Funds ("USF").
-Such programs evolve constantly to take into consideration new technologies and to encourage RLECs to invest in new technologies and new services to the consumers.
+Such programs evolve constantly to take into consideration new technologies, and to encourage RLECs to invest in those technologies and provide new services to their customers.
 In addition, the rates we can charge for some of our services are often regulated by various public utility commissions.
 We devote considerable management attention to understanding, utilizing and adhering to these different governmental programs, incentives and regulatory structures.
-While there is no certainty that such programs will continue at the same levels of subsidy as they have in the past, and some reductions have already occurred, we believe that the various governmental agencies will continue to encourage economical means of communication for people living in high-cost, rural areas.
-People are communicating more, and in more ways, than ever before.
-We believe this is an opportunity for us, especially as rural customers demand additional and better communications infrastructure.
+There is no certainty that such support programs will continue at the same levels as they have in the past, and some reductions have already occurred.
+However, we believe that the various governmental agencies will continue to encourage and support the provision of modern communications services for people living in high-cost, rural areas.
+People are communicating more, and in more ways, than ever before - and this includes the rural population as well as urban dwellers.
+We believe that this expansion of communications creates an opportunity for us to successfully develop the Company's business, as rural customers demand additional and better communications infrastructure.

-The advent and spreading acceptance of the Internet has been a significant growth area for our company.
-The number of our DSL subscribers, for example, has grown significantly in recent years.
-This has been offset, in part, by reductions in the number of traditional telephone lines, as consumers replace traditional telephone connections with new technologies.
-We expect such shifts in consumer behavior to continue and we intend to continue to move our company in the direction of being a communications provider, whatever the technology, rather than simply being a provider of rural telephone connections.
+The advent and spreading acceptance of the internet has been a major growth area for our company.
+In particular, the number of our DSL and fiber optic broadband subscribers has grown dramatically in recent years.
+This has been offset, in part, by reductions in the number of traditional telephone lines we serve, as consumers replace traditional telephone connections with new technologies.
+We expect such shifts in consumer behavior to continue and we, in turn, are continuing to develop our Company as a broad-based communications provider, whatever the technology, rather than simply a provider of rural telephone connections.

-Year 2013 compared to 2012
+Year 2014 compared to 2013